 So I decided to get a little inventive.
 I attach a stimulation pad to my patient and one to my HawkGrips instrument and shock away.
-No, really, I’m a big fan of combining my Marc Pro electrical muscle stimulation device with the conductivity of a HawkGrips instrument to send a current that helps treat swelling/edema.
-This technique enables me to take advantage of the both the tissue mobilization properties of the instrument and the muscle pump action of the Marc Pro.
+No, really, I’m a big fan of combining my Marc Pro muscle stimulation device with the conductivity of a HawkGrips instrument to send an electric current that helps treat swelling/edema (see Instagram post below).
+This technique enables me to take advantage of both the tissue mobilization properties of the instrument and muscle-pump action of the Marc Pro.

 There are a few important points to keep in mind.
 First, use a latex glove so you don’t get shocked.
-Second, although I’ve tried smaller pads to keep them out of the way, it doesn’t work as well that way.
+Second, although I’ve tried smaller pads to keep them out of the way, it doesn’t work as well.
 Third, traditional oil-based emollient isn’t a good conductor of electricity, so I recommend utilizing ultrasound gel or HawkHydro, the new water-based emollient from HawkGrips.

 Until next time, keep ‘em healthy.